-Music review: Dr. Dre’s ‘Compton’: Long time coming, and worth the wait
+Music review: Dre’s ‘Compton’ is worth the wait

 How much time has passed since Dr. Dre put out an album under his own name?